How many GB in a TB, and what can you do with it?

 Mebibyte versus megabyte – 1998 standard

 In 1998, the International Electrotechnical Commission (IEC) created new language and definitions of binary terms to refer to amounts of data.
 To denote binary, each of the new prefixes for byte (8 bits) and bit (0 or 1) included the letters bi.

-From that point forward, megabyte officially has referred to 1000 bytes (understanding it by the metric prefix) and mebibyte has referred to 1024 bytes (understanding it by a new binary prefix).
-Additionally, the kibibyte, mebibyte, and tebibyte were created, along with a number of other similar terms.
-The reason I stress the word “officially” above is because though this standard is in place, it is largely ignored.
+From that point forward, megabyte officially has referred to 1000 bytes (understanding it by the metric prefix), and mebibyte has referred to 1024 bytes (understanding it by a new binary prefix).
+Additionally, the kibibyte, mebibyte, and tebibyte were created, along with several other similar terms.
+I stress the word “officially” above because, though this standard is in place, it is largely ignored.
 In general use – such as by a hosting company – the “cleaner” and standardized decimal system understanding of 1000 is used.
 However, some IT folks still hold to the 1024 figure.

 10 terabytes of dedicated server hosting

-If you prefer to have a secure cloud server with flexibility to grow your storage to 10 TB or more, consider using our cloud server hosting service, or learn more about our HIPAA compliant database hosting.
+If you prefer to have a secure cloud server with the flexibility to grow your storage to 10 TB or more, consider using our VPS hosting service.

 By Kent Roberts